Hugo McCloud

+Early life

+McCloud was raised by artistic parents.
+His mother, Irene Forster, a landscape designer, sold fountains in her interior design store.
+His father, James McCloud, a sculptor, was largely absent.
+McCloud dropped out of Tuskegee University and started working at his mother’s business, later establishing his own fabrication shop, designing and manufacturing furniture.

 Career

 McCloud moved to New York in 2009 and moved to Mexico in 2020 to live between Mexico and the United States.
-His work with the plastic bags started after he saw a show in Mumbai in 2015 where they had stacks of colorful plastic bags; after experiencing that, he decided to collect plastic bags from the many places he travelled to, experimenting with the possibilities plastic can be used in art.

 He is a designer and fabricator who did not go to a traditional art school.
 He did a residency in the Philippines on how to make stamps and carving blocks.
 He had the option to send in his designs and have a manufacturer make them in this process, but McCloud wanted to partake in the manual labor and the repetition of the stamp and carving blocks process rather than just have someone else make it from his designs.

 Hugo McCloud currently lives and works in Brooklyn, New York, and Tulum, Mexico.
 His early work used unconventional materials like roofing metal as a canvas, and was inspired by images the artist would find on Instagram.
 He has explained that when looking at these images, he is “drawn to [them] either because of the composition or colors or subject matter.”
 Using these materials, McCloud's more abstract works still connect to conversations about social class and cultural reflections of his experiences.
 His latest work was inspired by his experience moving to Mexico in 2018; utilizing single-use plastic bags, McCloud depicts scenes of workers and the homeless.